Wagner Ecology Lab

 Card image

-Raytha Murillo, PhD student
+Raytha Murillo, PhD Student

 I completed my BSc in Biological Sciences and MSc in Ecology and Limnology at the State University of Maringá, Brazil.
 My research project focuses on comparing the levels of alien plant invasion across habitats of the Alberta prairie in order to find similarities among the impacted habitats.
 These results will contribute to a solid theoretical framework applicable to conservation efforts and risk assessment across ecosystems.
 In my free time, my other interests include outdoor activities, fitness and occasional gaming.